Mmsshakil/course-registration-by-react/README.md

+# 3 Project features:
+1. You can dynamically add more course data.
+2. It's easy to calculate the total credit and total price of the courses.
+3. The total credit is fixed, and if you choose more than the total credit, it will provide a warning.

 # Discuss how I managed the state in my assignment project:
 1. First I created a JSON dataset,
 2. I display all data by cards,